cselab/Mirheo/docs/source/user/tutorials.rst

 :py:class:`Membranes <_ymero.ParticleVectors.MembraneVector>` are a set of particles connected into a triangle mesh.
 They can interact as normal :py:class:`PVs <_ymero.ParticleVectors.ParticleVector>` but have additional *internal* interactions, which we will use in this example.
+Here we simulate one membrane with a given initial mesh "rbc_mesh.py" which can be taken from the ``data/`` folder of the repository.
+The membrane is subjected to shear, bending, viscous and constraint forces and evolves over time thanks to a :any:`VelocityVerlet` integrator.

 .. literalinclude:: ../../../tests/doc_scripts/membrane.py
    :name: membrane-py